Declare Variable-Size MATLAB Function Block Variables

 Other Scope Types

 Input variables inherit size from their attached signals.
-Therefore, you do not explicitly define input variables as variable-size.
+Therefore, you do not explicitly define input variables as variable size.
+Input variables can also be unbounded.
 For more information on creating variable-size signals, see Variable-Size Signal Basics.

 If the variable is not an input or output variable, define the variable by using the